tc39/notes/es7/2015-11/nov-18.md

 AWB: ..

-DD: I disagree, resolve/all/race is more “casting” and species should not be used.
+DD: I disagree, resolve/all/race is more "casting" and species should not be used.

 AWB: I agree the return value should be using species, as the user is specifying.